 Not to mention the obvious fact that you would be able to download your preferred titles directly from the web.
 However, all this would be possible if the console is able to establish a successful connection online.
-But that doesn’t seem to be the case for quite a lot of users.
+But that doesn’t seem to be the case for many users.
 With that said, there do exist a few handy workarounds that will help you to fix these Nintendo Switch WiFi and Internet issues.
 And this guide shall make you aware of just that.
 So without further ado, let’s get started.

 - Reason Why Your Nintendo Switch Not Connecting to WiFi

 - Nintendo Switch Won’t Connect to WiFi or Internet | How to Fix

 Reason Why Your Nintendo Switch Not Connecting to WiFi

 If your Nintendo Switch isn’t connecting to WiFi, it might be due to a few reasons:

 Weak WiFi Signal: Maybe your Switch is too far from your router, or some stuff is in the way, blocking the signal.

 Wrong Network Settings: If you’ve popped in the incorrect WiFi password or chosen the wrong network, your Switch isn’t going to connect.

 Too Many Devices on Router: If there are loads of devices connected to your router, it might not be able to cope with another one from your Switch.